-For me, my favorite genre of movies is action-adventure, crime and sometimes horror, definitely not Rom-coms, and least of all, just roms. so you can imagine my dearth of movies that I had to pick a romantic drama movie.
-However, the only motivation that I gathered before starting was that the lead actress was Gul Panag, a very beautiful actress from bollywood.
+For me, my favorite genre of movies is action-adventure, crime and sometimes horror, definitely not Rom-coms, and least of all, just roms.

 Another thing here got me thinking, why do people (mostlty the women folk and occasionally us guys unless coaxed into it) watch romantic movies?
 I watched it because my movie marathon yesterday already had had a high dosage of adrenaline pumping, gun trotting action adventure movies.
 I'm only human to be seeking a variety!!